northstowekarate/northstowekarate.github.io/about/index.md

 Simon brings decades of experience and regularly trains with senior [Japan Karate Association (JKA)](https://www.jka.or.jp/en/) instructors on official JKA courses.
 The club is proudly affiliated with both [Japan Shotokan Karate England (JSKE)](https://jske.co.uk/) and the JKA, ensuring our teaching stays true to authentic Shotokan karate.

-**What to expect in training:**
+**What to expect in training:** See our detailed lesson guide on the [What to expect](/training/what-to-expect/) page for class structure, lesson themes and videos.
-- Clear instruction in strong fundamentals
-- Practical self-defence techniques
-- A focus on steady personal progress

-For more information see our [what to expect page](/training/what-to-expect/).

 We welcome children, teens, and adults of all experience levels.
 Whether you're trying karate for the first time or returning to deepen your practice, you'll find a friendly, inclusive environment where everyone is supported and challenged.